 - Governments have been reluctant to impose healthy menus on private firms, leaving it to the marketplace to determine what will be offered.

-- In contrast to several US municipalities that have used zoning to create healthy food zones or restrict siting of junk food retailers and and restaurants (Mair et al., 2005; Ashe et al., 2011), Canadian municipalities have limited ability to favour or restrict through zoning the types of commercial enterprises located around a school.
-Such initiatives have typically been viewed as discriminatory (Grant et al., 2010) and in some provinces, quasi - governmental appeal tribunals such as the Ontario Municipal Board (now the Local Planning Appeal Tribunal) have been used to block city initiatives.
+- In contrast to several US municipalities that have used zoning to create healthy food zones or restrict siting of junk food retailers and restaurants (Mair et al., 2005; Ashe et al., 2011), Canadian municipalities have limited ability to favour or restrict through zoning the types of commercial enterprises located around a school.
+Such initiatives have typically been viewed as discriminatory (Grant et al., 2010) and in some provinces, quasi-governmental appeal tribunals such as the Ontario Municipal Board (now the Local Planning Appeal Tribunal) have been used to block city initiatives.
+However, the development of cannabis retail presents some possible lessons to restrict junk food in existing neighbourhoods.
+Several cities, including Vancouver, have imposed 300 m restriction zones around schools for cannabis outlets (Hager, 2018).
+It could be possible to make similar by-laws when junk food restaurants attempt to move into an area around a school.